 7. Familiarize yourself with the tournament format beforehand.
 Are matches two-out-of-three games to 11?
 Are they round-robin?
 You don’t want to be surprised as you enter the courts for your first match.
 You’ve got other things to worry about. 😉

-9. Review any notes you may have previously jotted down about your opponents and their tendencies, the venue or your own previous tournament experiences and how you handled the pressure.
+9. Review any notes you may have previously jotted down (in your pickleball planner) about your opponents and their tendencies, the venue, or your own previous tournament experiences and how you handled the pressure.

 10. If you’re able, volunteer.

 Your tournament director will greatly appreciate any and all effort.